Our Services

 Helpful Resources

-Recognizing these symptoms early is critical, as untreated severe aortic stenosis can rapidly progress to heart failure, cardiac arrest, or sudden death.
-Symptom severity, echocardiogram findings, and overall heart function all guide treatment decisions, which may include valve replacement procedures such as TAVR or surgical AVR.
+Recognizing these symptoms early is critical.
+Untreated severe aortic stenosis can rapidly progress to heart failure, cardiac arrest, or sudden death.
+Treatment decisions—guided by symptom severity, echocardiogram findings, and overall heart function—may include valve replacement procedures such as TAVR or surgical AVR.

-If you're experiencing any of these warning signs, don't wait to find clarity.
-Heart valve symptoms can mimic other conditions, and only a structured evaluation can help you understand the urgency of your situation.
-Take a free, instant, online symptom check now to better understand what your body is telling you and confidently navigate your next steps—whether that's scheduling a same-week cardiology visit or seeking emergency care.
+Because heart valve symptoms often mimic other conditions, a structured evaluation is the fastest way to understand the urgency of your situation.
+Take a free, instant, online symptom check now to clarify what your body is telling you and confidently navigate your next steps—whether that's scheduling a same-week cardiology visit or seeking emergency care.

 Aortic stenosis (AS) occurs when the aortic valve in your heart narrows, forcing your heart to work harder to pump blood into the body.
 Early on, you may not notice anything wrong, but as the valve tightens, certain aortic stenosis symptoms become hard to ignore.
 Recognizing these warning signs can make the difference between timely treatment and serious complications.